Russia, China agree to build lunar station together | DW | 09.03.2021

 Beijing and the Kremlin have sought to strengthen their ties since 2014 after Russia's annexation of Ukraine's Crimea strained its relations with the West.

-Moscow's announcement came just hours after France's space studies organization CNES said Paris and Beijing were committed to cooperating in the space exploration field, according to Reuters.
+The announcement came hours after France's space studies organization, CNES, reported that Paris and Beijing were committed to cooperating in the space exploration field, according to Reuters.

 Russia also cooperates with the US when it comes to space exploration.
 NASA is currently planning to build a lunar station in cooperation with Japan, Canada and Europe.

-A European Union official told Reuters last month that the bloc would set up an alliance in the space industry to prevent being outweighed by the US and Chinese space technologies.
+In February, an EU official told Reuters that the bloc would set up an alliance in the space industry to prevent being outweighed by the US and Chinese technologies.